BrukT/flask-blog/README.md

 # flask-web
-a simple web page using bootstrap and flask.
-This web content is based on the tutorial which is found [here](https://www.digitalocean.com/community/tutorials/how-to-make-a-web-application-using-flask-in-python-3).
-An improvement is the page is containerized in docker.
+a simple web blog using bootstrap front end, python flask server and sqlite database backend.
+The app is containerized in dockerfor deployment.
 </br>

 ## For running the mini blog post: